Debugging Silent WebSocket Disconnects in Spring Boot (Tomcat 8KB Buffer Limit)

 The architectural goal was straightforward: Capture real-time audio in the browser, encode it for transport, and stream it to a Spring Boot backend via a STOMP WebSocket.
 This is a standard pattern for modern multimodal AI applications where low-latency interaction is key.

-Real-time AI Assistant:
+Real-time AI Assistant

 I encountered this 8KB bottleneck while building a real-time AI assistant.
 If you are scaling your WebSocket implementation for AI, you might also run into session persistence issues.
 See how I solved that here Google AI Agent SDK & Firestore Guide.